periodicaidan/dart_tdlib/README.md

   );

   try {
-    // Get a stream to handle changes to the authentication state client.authenticationState.listen((state) {
+    // Get a stream to handle changes to the authorization state client.authorizationState.listen((state) {
-      if (state is td.AuthenticationStateWaitTdLibParameters) {
+      if (state is td.AuthorizationStateWaitTdLibParameters) {
         await client.send(client.tdlibParams);
       }
     });